How to Become a Pediatric Patient Care Assistant

 Research the requirements to become a pediatric patient care assistant.
 Learn about the job description, and read the step-by-step process to start a career as a patient care assistant in pediatrics.

-Do I Want to Be a Pediatric Patient Care Assistant?
+Should I Become a Pediatric Patient Care Assistant?

 Pediatric patient care assistants are nursing assistants who work with children.
 Working in the healthcare industry, pediatric patient care assistants should have a desire to help others and be able to work effectively with nurses and physicians.
 This occupation may be physically demanding, with the need to lift and move patients.
-Some individuals may find working with ill or challenged children on a regular basis to be difficult and stressful.
-Others might find the experience of helping young patients to be rewarding.
+Individuals may find working with ill or challenged children on a regular basis to be difficult and stressful at times but overall, find the experience of helping young patients to be rewarding.

 Step 1: Earn a High School Diploma or the Equivalent